 According to the traditions of the Armenian Church, God is asked to bestow His blessing on homes during the period following the Feast of the Nativity and Theophany of our Lord.
 In this season, clergy visit the homes of parishioners and perform the beautiful “Home Blessing” service, after which the faithful receive blessed nushkhars.”

 As Father Diran pointed out, “during the home blessing service, the Nushkhar is given by to priest to the family as it represents the presence of Christ in the home of the family.
-It can be given to the family to consume or placed in plastic or glass jar.
-This will keep it from hardening and also spoiling.”
+It can be given to the family to consume or placed in plastic or glass jar which will keep the nushkhar from hardening and or spoiling.”

 During our family’s Christmas meal preparation, a house guest noticed several round objects in my sugar container and asked what they were.
 I explained the ‘objects’ were called ‘nushkhars’ and that we received them from our priest when our home was blessed years ago.